 PDFs have been provided as a means to ensure timely dissemination of scholarly work.
 Copyrights are maintained.
 Please do not distribute without permission.

-Nancekivell, S. E. & Friedman, O. (in press).
+Nancekivell, S. E. & Friedman, O. (2019).
 I owe you an explanation: Children’s beliefs about when people are obligated to explain their actions.
 In T. Lombrozo, J. Knobe, & S. Nichols (Eds.), Oxford studies in experimental philosophy (Vol. 3).
 Oxford: Oxford University Press.

 Nancekivell, S.E., & Friedman, O. (2018).
 Spoiled for choice: Identifying the building blocks of folk-economic beliefs.
 Commentary on Boyer and Peterson in Behavioral and Brain Sciences.